SemanticMediaWiki/SemanticMediaWiki/includes/hooks/README.md

 #### ParserAfterTidy
 ParserAfterTidy is used to re-introduce content, update base annotations (e.g. special properties, categories etc.) and in case of a manual article purge initiates a store update (LinksUpdateConstructed wouldn't work because it acts only on link changes and therefore would not trigger a LinksUpdateConstructed event).

+### SpecialStatsAddExtra
+SpecialStatsAddExtra is used to add additional statistic being shown at Special:Statistics.

 [hooks]: https://www.mediawiki.org/wiki/Hooks "Manual:Hooks"